 Prior to a patient’s first visit, we ask a number of questions by phone to ensure that she meets preliminary criteria for fetal surgery to repair myelomeningocele.
-An extensive screening takes place during the patient visit to the Fetal Care Center of Cincinnati.
+An extensive screening takes place during the patient visit to the Fetal Center.

 Open fetal surgery for myelomeningocele takes place after the 19th week of pregnancy and before the 27th week of pregnancy begins.
 During surgery, the doctor makes an incision across the mother’s abdomen and opens the uterus.
 The neurosurgeon removes the myelomeningocele sac, if one is present, and repairs the spinal defect in layers before closing the skin to protect the spinal cord from exposure to amniotic fluid.
 After the procedure, the uterus and abdomen are closed.

 Patients recover in the hospital for four to five days.
 Weekly follow-up appointments and ultrasound tests take place to monitor the mother’s and baby’s condition.

 Women who undergo fetal surgery deliver by a scheduled Cesarean section around 37 weeks gestation (earlier if labor begins before the scheduled date).
 This is done to prevent any stretching or tearing of the scar that was left on the uterus from the fetal surgery.

 When patients are not eligible for fetal surgery or decide against it, surgical repair takes place after the baby is born.
 This involves operating on the baby within a few days after birth to close the opening in the spine to prevent infection and prevent further injury to the spinal cord and nerves.

 However, it cannot correct the defects in the spinal cord and nerves.
 Babies who are born with hydrocephalus may need a shunt to help drain the excess fluid from the brain.
 Shunt placement surgery may take place within the first few weeks after the baby’s birth.